felpasl/felpasl/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Kubernetes Kong or Apisix
+- 🔭 I’m currently working on Kubernetes with Apisix, Node and .Net
-- 🌱 I’m currently learning Istio
+- 🌱 I’m currently learning AI Model Context Protocol
 - 📫 How to reach me: felipe.lambert@outlook.com

 <div align="center">